metafacture/metafacture-tutorial/04_Fix-Path.md

 cod: "200"
 ```

 `main.temp` is called a *Path* that is JSON Path-like and points to a part of the data set - here our Yaml record - you are interested in.
 The data, as shown above, is structured like a tree.

 There are top level simple fields like: `base`, `cod`, `dt`, `id` which contain only text values or numbers.
+Depending on the context simple fields can also be named: elemente, properties, attribute or key.

 There are also fields like `coord` that contain a deeper structure like `lat` and `lon`.
+Nested elements that contain one or more subfields or subelements are also called objects or hash.

 Metafacture Fix is using Fix Path, a path-syntax that is JSON Path like but not identical.
 It also uses the dot notation but there are some differences with the path structure of arrays and repeated fields.
 Especially when working with JSON or YAML.